wackysysadmin/ocsp-responder-container/README.md

 * A working CA and/or intermediate server (Useful Guide: https://jamielinux.com/docs/openssl-certificate-authority/index.html, <a href=https://bounca.org/>BounCA</a>, <a href=https://lab-ca.net/>LabCA</a> etc)
 * An index file containing a list of current valid/revoked/expired certificates.
 (Otherwise known as the 'database' file in OpenSSL terminology)
-* The public certificate of your CA, or chain of the CA and intermediate.
+* The public certificate of your root CA, or chain of the root CA and intermediate.
-* An OCSP signing keypair from your CA or intermediate.
+* An OCSP signing keypair from your root CA or intermediate.
 (Guide: https://bhashineen.medium.com/create-your-own-ocsp-server-ffb212df8e63)

 <h1>Running the container</h1>
 <h2>Environment Variables</h2>